-14 Councilor Dwyer commented interviews for positions on the Zoning Board of Adjustment, Planning
+Councilor Dwyer commented interviews for positions on the Zoning Board of Adjustment, Planning Board, and Conservation Commission seem to take a higher priority due to legal matters involved with the two boards and the funding source that comes under the auspices of the Commission.
+Although membership on other Town board/committees/commissions are of great importance, those who volunteer their time to serve and wish to be re-appointed are generally appointed.

-15 Board, and Conservation Commission seem to take a higher priority due to legal matters involved with
+Oath of Office administered by Chairman Harrington to Rich Conescu and John Sauter.

-- 17 membership on other Town board/committees/commissions are of great importance, those who - volunteer their time to serve and wish to be re-appointed are generally appointed.
+4. Appointment of Library Trustee

-- 20 21 Oath of Office administered by Chairman Harrington to Rich Conescu and John Sauter. - 22 4.
-Appointment of Library Trustee - Submitted by Town Council Chairman David G. Yakuboff, Sr. and Vice Chair Nancy Harrington The Town Council to appoint the recommended Library Trustee to fill the vacancy until the April 2015 election, pursuant to Charter Article 6-2 and RSA 202-A:10. - 26
+Submitted by Town Council Chairman David G. Yakuboff, Sr. and Vice Chair Nancy Harrington The Town Council to appoint the recommended Library Trustee to fill the vacancy until the April 2015 election, pursuant to Charter Article 6-2 and RSA 202-A:10.